Are you planning a 7-day holiday in Genoa and you don’t know how to organise your trip?

 Here you can enjoy an ice-cream or a cocktail, and then go back to your hotel to prepare for dinner.

-I have extensively described this itinerary in my article Genoa in One Day and the video below.
+I have extensively described this itinerary in my article Genoa in One Day.

 Day 2: Sea Villages

 Genoa doesn’t mean only history, but also sea…and what a sea!